The Templer Foundation: Erin’s Light; An Early Intervention Program

 What Is Erin’s Light?

 Erin is a real person.
-She is the root and inspiration behind every early intervention project around the world.
+She is the root and inspiration behind every early intervention project around the world that is funded by the Templer Foundation.
 Erin’s Light represents humanity, strength, community, love, and global alliance to create real change in countries where early intervention and detection resources are limited.
-The intervention program is a global initiative that assists families financially and educationally in their communities by empowering parents, guardians, and caregivers to spread awareness and change the stigmatization of children with learning or mental disabilities in families who live in rural communities all over the world.
+The intervention program is a global initiative that assists families financially and educationally in their communities by empowering parents, guardians, and caregivers to spread awareness and allevite the stigmatization of children with learning disabilities in families who live in rural communities all over the world.

 What is Early Intervention?